Destinations Greece Athens

 Where Athenians live · 10 min to Acropolis · Half the rent

-The neighbourhood that ate Plaka's lunch — residential, ten minutes' walk to the Panathenaic Stadium and fifteen to the Acropolis, half the price of Kolonaki.
-The dinner side of Athens: Spondi (Athens's longest-running Michelin restaurant, currently ★) is in Pangrati; so are the neighbourhood tavernas (Mavro Provato, Karamanlidika) the locals actually eat at.
-Quiet at night, real in the morning, walking distance to almost everything.
-The First Cemetery of Athens on the south edge is a remarkable 19th-century neoclassical necropolis — go.
+The neighbourhood that ate Plaka's lunch — residential, ten minutes to the Panathenaic Stadium, half the price of Kolonaki.
+The dinner side of the city: Spondi, Michelin-starred since 2002 and the room that put Greek fine dining on the map, is here, and so are the tavernas locals actually book (Mavro Provato, Karamanlidika).
+The First Cemetery on the south edge is a 19th-century neoclassical necropolis worth the walk.

 Spondi for dinnerLocal taverna sceneHalf the Kolonaki rent